prove-ai/observability-pipeline/docker-compose/PROFILES.md

     Replace `<collector-host>` with:

-    - The hostname or IP address where the collector is running
-    - If running on the same Docker network, use the container name: `otel-collector:8889`
+    - `otel-collector` if your Prometheus runs on the same Docker network,
-    - If running on the host network, use `localhost:8889` or the host's IP address
+    - or the host/IP where the collector is exposed (e.g. localhost:8889).

 2. **Configure Remote Write to VictoriaMetrics**